hazeez/study/docs/statistics/Hypothesis_Testing_01.md

 In this case, our samples are above the permissible limits of going wrong and hence we cannot reject the null hypothesis and have to accept the null hypothesis.

+### Confidence level

+When the null hypothesis is rejected with a level of significance of `5%` , we may be questioned of how confident we are in rejecting the null hypothesis

+In other words, it is to say that what is our confidence level in rejecting the null hypothesis.

+The relationship between confidence level and the level of significance is given by the relation

+$$
+confidence \space level = (1 - \alpha) \\
+$$

+which in this case is

+$$
+confidence \space level = (1 - 0.05) \space = 0.95
+$$

+So that is we need to have atleast 95% confidence level to reject the null hypothesis.

 ### Summary

 To summarize, we have seen what is hypothesis, what is a null hypothesis, what is an alternate hypothesis and when hypothesis testing can go wrong.

 In the class, we have not seen the level of significance in detail and what important role it has in hypothesis testing.
-The last part of the article was included to make this grey area slightly more visible.
+The last part of the article was included to make this grey area more clearer.